-The area is characterized by a complex hydrology and Procurement of vehicles for executing the plan climate change would therefore have an impact on water Staffing of Disaster Management personnel resources in the area.
-Finalisation of Disaster Management Centre repairs Expanding rural densities in Traditionally Owned land without services.
+Procurement of vehicles for executing the plan Staffing of Disaster Management personnel Finalisation of Disaster Management Centre repairs The area is characterized by a complex hydrology and climate change would therefore have an impact on water resources in the area.
+Expanding rural densities in Traditionally Owned land without services.
 Development without statutory requirements.
-Non-compliance with all relevant statutory Standard Operating Procedure i.e. environmental planning, town planning, air quality management, building control, outdoor advertising. o Outdated environmental data of which most development related decisions are based on. o Non-existence of corporate GIS to coordinate GIS data. o Municipality is partially disaster-ready (to handle major disasters should they occur) • The ever-growing population and Industrialization do not match the static response capacity (human, financially and equipment) o Socio-economic challenges that weakens resilience level to the community on self-sustainability Economy of the City, first through the damage sustained by fire, second the lost time spent in repairing/replacing said commodity, and third, the finance needed to correct/fix what was damaged Lives and property of the people within Council's area of jurisdiction
+Non-compliance with all relevant statutory Standard Operating Procedure i.e. environmental planning, town planning, air quality management, building control, outdoor advertising.
+Outdated environmental data of which most development related decisions are based on.
+Non-existence of corporate GIS to coordinate GIS data.
+Municipality is partially disaster-ready (to handle major disasters should they occur) The ever-growing population and Industrialization do not match the static response capacity (human, financially and equipment) Socio-economic challenges that weakens resilience level to the community on self-sustainability Economy of the City, first through the damage sustained match the static response capacity (human, financially and equipment) Socio-economic challenges that weakens resilience Lives and property of the people within Council's area of jurisdiction